antiboredom/webdev-2017/week_05/readme.md

 			* window.onclick
 		* Methods/functions
 			* document.write()
+	* using javscript we can:
+		* grab elements from the page and
+			* alter their styles
+			* add or remove classes
+			* change their attributes
+		* we can also create new elements and insert them on the page
+		* delete elements
 	* getElementById
 	* getElementsByTagName
 	* querySelector
 	* querySelectorAll
 	* createElement
 	* appendChild
+	* insertBefore
+		* el.insertBefore(thingy, el.firstChild);
 	* innerHTML
 	* setAttribute
 	* getAttribute